 Conclusion

 In a briefing given in late September 2001, Ronald Dick, assistant director of the FBI and head of the United States National Infrastructure Protection Center (NIPC), told reporters that the hijackers of 9/11 had used the Internet, and “used it well.”
 Since 9/11, terrorists have only sharpened their Internet skills and increased their web presence.
 Today, terrorists of very different ideological persuasions-Islamist, Marxist, nationalist, separatist, racist-have learned many of the same lessons about how to make the most of the Internet.
 The great virtues of the Internet-ease of access, lack of regulation, vast potential audiences, fast flow of information, and so forth-have been turned to the advantage of groups committed to terrorizing societies to achieve their goals.
+How should those societies respond?
+This is not the place to attempt anything like a definitive answer, but two things seem clear.
+First, we must become better informed about the uses to which terrorists put the Internet and better able to monitor their activities.
+As noted at the outset of this report, journalists, scholars, policymakers, and even security agencies have tended to focus on the exaggerated threat of cyberterrorism and paid insufficient attention to the more routine uses made of the Internet.
+Those uses are numerous and, from the terrorists’ perspective, invaluable.
+Hence, it is imperative that security agencies continue to improve their ability to study and monitor terrorist activities on the Internet and explore measures to limit the usability of this medium by modern terrorists.

 Second, while we must thus better defend our societies against terrorism, we must not in the process erode the very qualities and values that make our societies worth defending.
 The Internet is in many ways an almost perfect embodiment of the democratic ideals of free speech and open communication; it is a marketplace of ideas unlike any that has existed before.
 Unfortunately, as this report has shown, the freedom offered by the Internet is vulnerable to abuse from groups that, paradoxically, are themselves often hostile to uncensored thought and expression.